-2. Conference of Youth by SYAH Mauritius
+1. Conference of Youth by SYAH Mauritius

-The aim is to push Youth not only to assist conferences, talks and seminar but also to equip them with tools and get them on the field for concrete action.
+Aim: Push Youth not only to assist conferences, talks and seminar but also to equip them with tools and get them on the field for concrete action.

-"The event may not have been publicised to a large extent, we might not have reached as many people as we would hope but our action prompt people to think of waste and its disposal, the blooming recycling industry and over consumption of plastic in day to day life."
+"The event may not have been mediatised to a large extent, we might not have reached as many people as we would hope but our action prompt people to think of waste and its disposal, the blooming recycling industry and over consumption of plastic in day to day life."